irfanhakim-as/linux-wiki/topics/emulation.md

 4. In the **Additional Settings** section, select the **Write Color Buffers** checkbox.

 5. Click **Apply**, **Save custom configuration**, and **Close**.

+### Nintendo Switch

+This details additional configurations that may be required to fix or improve specific games on the Yuzu emulator.

+To configure a particular game on Yuzu:

+1. Launch the Yuzu app.

+2. In the Games list/directory on Yuzu, highlight the game we wish to configure.

+3. Right click on the highlighted game and select **Properties**.

+In the **Properties** window, several tabs and settings can be found and configured on a per-game basis.

+#### Pikmin 4

+Pikmin 4 has some graphical glitches when exploring the underground/burrow (at the time of writing, **yuzu 1524**).
+This can be fixed by configuring the graphical accuracy level:

+1. In the **Properties** window, navigate to the **Adv.
+Graphics** tab.

+2. Locate the **Accuracy Level** setting, and select the **High** option.

+3. Click the **OK** button to apply our changes.

 ---